Solutions · Use case

 Use-case context

-Insurance claims spend more on document handling than on actual claim decisions — submission packets, medical reports, and adjuster notes are where the unit economics live.
-Adjusters routinely spend 30-60% of their time reading and re-reading the file before they can act, and that ratio is the lever most carriers are trying to move.
+Insurance claims spend more on document handling than on the claim decision itself.
+Submission packets, medical reports, and adjuster notes are where the unit economics live.
+Adjusters spend 30-60% of their time reading and re-reading the file before they can act, and that ratio is the lever most carriers want to move.
 We build summarisation pipelines that produce role-shaped briefs (adjuster, medical reviewer, fraud investigator), each with citation back to the source document and structured extracts (dates, providers, ICD codes, payment ledgers) attached.
-The summary is generated once per document arrival and refreshed on each new attachment to the file.
-Measured by adjuster time-to-decision against a control group, factual-correctness rate on a labelled set of summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
-Hallucinated facts in the summary are tracked as a hard ceiling.
-We do not deploy claims summarisation as a decisioning system — the summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.
-In our coverage footprint this lands first across insurance — the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.
+The summary is generated when a document arrives and refreshed on each new attachment.
+Measured by adjuster time-to-decision against a control group, factual-correctness rate on summary claims judged by senior adjusters, and omission rate on a checklist of clauses adjusters must not miss.
+Hallucinated facts are a hard ceiling.
+We do not deploy claims summarisation as a decisioning system.
+The summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.
+In our coverage footprint this lands first across insurance: the sectors where the data shapes and evaluation criteria line up cleanly with what this use-case actually measures.

 How this shows up across industries